speedie1337/csgen/README.md

 - sqlite3
 - php-mbstring
 - Web server
-  - You probably want Apache.
-It will work with another web server, but you'll need to port the .htaccess to your preferred web server.

 - On Gentoo, you'll need to enable USE flag `sqlite` for package `dev-lang/php` in case you're testing locally using `php -S`.